Dispel the myths!

 Agencies and organizations can support clients, staff and communities to vote.
-Here are some ways you can integrate these nonpartisan activities into your agency's operations and culture.
+Here are some ways you can integrate these nonpartisan activities into your agency's services, events and culture.

 - Invite elected officials to meet with clients/staff.

 - Promote elections AND primaries with "pledge to vote" drives

 - Tell clients their voice and power matter!
-Encourage them to vote!

 Remember: elected officials pay attention to clients and communities who vote.
 Nonpartisan voter engagement is about the practice of informed voting.
 This never includes telling people who to vote for, which party is better or endorsing any candidate.